ahmohamed2/RDF2SRL/README.md

 ```python
 num_e2l_triples = loader.num_entity2literal_triples()
 ```
+### Collecting Statistics about the data

 We can also use the package to access the entities in the graph.
-A useful format for relational learning is a dictionary that maps each entity to an index that starts from 0 to n_entities-1.
+A useful format for relational learning models is a dictionary that maps each entity to an index that starts from 0 to n_entities-1.
+Other available formats are pandas dataframes and python lists.
 ```python
 entity2idx = loader.entities('dict')
 ```
 Similarly, we can get all the entity-to-entity predicates in the graph.
-A useful format for relational learning is a dictionary that maps each predicate to an index that starts from 0 to n_relations-1.
+A useful format for relational learning models is a dictionary that maps each predicate to an index that starts from 0 to n_relations-1.
+Other available formats are pandas dataframes and python lists.
 ```python
 relation2idx = loader.relations('dict')
 ```
-Now, we can get the triples in the dataset as list of tuples where the values inside triples represent the indices in ```entity2idx``` and ```relation2idx```
+Now, we can get the triples in the dataset as list of tuples where the values inside the tuples represent the indices in ```entity2idx``` and ```relation2idx```.
+Other available formats are pandas dataframes.
 ```python
 triples = loader.triples('list')
 ```

+## list of the convenience functions available:
+RDFGraphDataset.num_entities()
+RDFGraphDataset.num_predicates()
+RDFGraphDataset.num_relations()
+RDFGraphDataset.num_attributes()
+RDFGraphDataset.num_attr_literal_pairs()
+RDFGraphDataset.num_triples()
+RDFGraphDataset.num_entity2literal_triples()
+RDFGraphDataset.num_entity2entity_triples()
+RDFGraphDataset.num_rdf_type_triples()
+RDFGraphDataset.predicates(format) where format is one of ['dict', 'df', 'list']
+RDFGraphDataset.relations(format) where format is one of ['dict', 'df', 'list']
+RDFGraphDataset.attributes(format) where format is one of ['dict', 'df', 'list']
+RDFGraphDataset.entities(format) where format is one of ['dict', 'df', 'list']
+RDFGraphDataset.attr_literal_pairs()
+RDFGraphDataset.triples(format) where format is one of ['df', 'list']
+RDFGraphDataset.entity2entity_triples(format) where format is one of ['df', 'list']
+RDFGraphDataset.entity2literal_triples(format) where format is one of ['df', 'list']
+RDFGraphDataset.subjects(predicate)
+RDFGraphDataset.objects(predicate)
+RDFGraphDataset.predicates_freq()